UPDATED VERSION. The original version of this post contained numerous inaccuracies, which are now hopefully corrected.

 THE ORIGIN OF THE FIOVO LEGEND

-This legend is almost certainly a mere duplication of Floovant, which will be the subject of a future post.
+As we will see, the original Fiovo is a mere duplication of Floovant.
+Andrea, or his source, turned it into a somewhat original story.
 As Constantine and Sylvester have no real connection to the Carolingian legend, we will content ourselves with referring our readers to the Catholic Encyclopedia.
 The origin of the House of Maganza, given here, is probably a literary invention, as are the later wars of Fiovo, and the adventures of Riccieri.
 Andrea, or someone else, invented them to fill in the gaps at the beginning of the legend of Charlemagne.